 About Dana and David Dornsife

-Dana and David Dornsife help to solve the biggest problems facing today’s world through their generosity, intelligence, talent and time.
-Their steadfast focus on improving the quality of life for all peoples through their leadership and support of innovative research reflects the core values of the USC Dana and David Dornsife College of Letters, Arts and Sciences.
+The Dornsife’s steadfast focus on improving the quality of life for all people through their leadership and support of innovative research and programs reflects the core values of the USC Dana and David Dornsife College of Letters, Arts and Sciences.

-On March 23, 2011, USC President C. L. Max Nikias bestowed University Medallions upon the Dornsifes, an honor presented to only one other person in USC’s 131-year-history.
-The couple also received the USC College Dean’s Medallion for their commitment to innovation in 2005, and are members of the USC Phi Kappa Phi Honor Society.
+On March 23, 2011, USC President C. L. Max Nikias bestowed University Medallions upon the Dornsifes, an honor presented to only two other people in USC’s 131-year-history.
+The couple also received the USC College Dean’s Medallion for their commitment to innovation in 2005, and they are members of the USC Phi Kappa Phi Honor Society.

-The Dornsifes reside in Danville, Calif. and together have six children from their first marriages.
+The Dornsifes reside in Danville, California, and together have six children from their first marriages.